A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Related Work

 \subsection{Previous Work on Sensitivity Analysis in Chemical Systems}

 In the context of chemical kinetics, categorizing methodologies is a multidimensional task.
-In this paper, we consider the following dimensions for discussing and categorizing existing work: \begin{itemize} \item Scope: global or local. \item Modeling formalism: traditional ODE system, or Gillespie SSA-based. \item Source of randomness: the input variable values, or intrinsic stochastic effects. \item Output observable of the analysis: species concentrations are the standard, but other interesting measures can be considered. \item Time handling: as a variable, or fixed in advance. \end{itemize}
+In this paper, we consider the following dimensions for discussing and categorizing existing work: \begin{itemize} \item Scope: global (evaluation of parameter importance across the entire input space) or local (evaluation of model response to small perturbations around a single nominal point). \item Modeling formalism: traditional ODE system, or Gillespie SSA-based. \item Source of randomness: the input variable values, or intrinsic stochastic effects. \item Output observable of the analysis: species concentrations are the standard, but other interesting measures can be considered. \item Time handling: as a variable, or fixed in advance. \end{itemize}

 In the following, we highlight mainly the works that provide the necessary context for our study, in order to illustrate how it fits into this broad and evolving field.
 The selected citations are organized to reflect the historical trend of chemical kinetics formalisms from deterministic ODE-based models to the adoption of Gillespie SSA-based techniques for stochastic systems.